 Captive hunting operations, often referred to as “canned hunts” or “game ranches,” are private trophy hunting facilities that offer hunters the opportunity to kill animals trapped within fenced enclosures.
 Many of the animals killed are threatened or endangered species.
 There are more than 1,000 captive hunting operations in 28 American states, and over 500 in Texas alone.

-In South Africa, approximately 160 lion breeding farms provide tame lions to the numerous canned hunting operations.
-Before being shot on a canned hunting ranch, the cubs are usually placed in a “petting facility” where cubs grow up with human caregivers, learning to trust humans.
+Before being shot on a canned hunting ranch, lion cubs are usually placed in a “petting facility” where cubs grow up with human caregivers, learning to trust humans.
 After reaching adolescence at the petting facilities, the cubs are sold to canned hunting ranches.
 Hunters often choose which lion they would like to kill online in advance, with black maned male adults commanding the highest price.
-More than 8,000 lions and cubs are currently living in breeding farms and captive hunting enclosures in South Africa, waiting to be killed by trophy hunters.

 Explore the beautiful, fascinating world of African animals in the wild through these photos and video clips, and see how remarkable these intelligent animals are.